Face it – if you haven’t got the Zwift Tron Bike, you need to get one.

 Otherwise known as the Z1 Concept Bike.

-This is Zwift’s loveliest bike and probably the hardest thing to get in Zwift.
+Otherwise known as Zwift’s loveliest bike and possibly the hardest reward to get in Zwift.
 It also, without doubt, has the most kudos.

 Here’s the rundown:

 - How to sign up for the challenge

 - The Secret Sauce – well kind of…

 Want to see what you get and what happens in the challenge animation?
 Check out the video below.

 The most important point – other than it looking fantastic – is it is supposed to be the fastest bike in Zwift.